stakepoint/starkwager-frontend/CONTRIBUTING.md

-# StarkWager Mobile Contribution Guide 🎲
+# StarkWager Frontend Contribution Guide 🎲

 Thank you for contributing to StarkWager!
 Your efforts help make this platform great.